armbian/documentation/docs/User-Guide_Advanced-Features.md

 	mv boot-sunxi.cmd boot.cmd
 	mkimage -C none -A arm -T script -d boot.cmd boot.scr # you need a u-boot-tools package on your host system

 Unmount SD card, move it to the board and power on.
+Check serial output for errors if problems persist.

 ### How to build a wireless driver?